Bill Carter: Biography

 In 1997, when U2 finally performed in Sarajevo during their PopMart Tour, Carter was in the audience, meeting with the friends he had made during the siege.
 Carter wrote an acclaimed memoir about these experiences titled Fools Rush In that was shortlisted for a BBC book club upon first publication and received critical praise from Bono, Jon Krakauer, Jim Harrison and Charles Bowden among others.

 On April 6, 2009, Carter was awarded honorary citizenship by the city of Sarajevo, the highest civilian award possible for those that helped the city during the siege of Sarajevo in the Bosnian War.

 Carter's second book, Red Summer, tells the story of his time as a commercial salmon fisherman in a remote Alaskan village over a four-year span.
 Both books were shortlisted by Nancy Pearl as among her top "armchair travel books."

 Bill Carter's newest book, Boom, Bust, Boom: A Story About Copper, The Metal That Runs The World won the Arizona/New Mexico Book Award for nonfiction in 2013.
-"Boom, Bust, Boom" is an account of the all-pervasive presence of copper in our lives and its cost on our health, economy, and our environment - with a beautifully interwoven personal discovery that begins after Carter is poisoned by the vegetables grown in his family garden.
-The book goes from Arizona to Indonesia to Bristol Bay, Alaska and back again and has received high marks from renowned authors including Sebastian Junger, Luis Alberto Urrea, Jim Harrison and more.
+"Boom, Bust, Boom" is an account of the all-pervasive presence of copper in our lives and its cost for human health, economy, and the environment - with personal discovery interwoven that begins after Carter is poisoned by the vegetables grown in his family garden.
+The book goes from Arizona to Indonesia to Bristol Bay, Alaska and back again and has received high marks from authors including Sebastian Junger, Luis Alberto Urrea, Jim Harrison.